Franklin-Selva/image_precessing_matlab/README.md

 # image_processing_matlab

-This repository will contain the scripts for basic image processing operations using MATLAB
+This repository contains the scripts for basic image processing operations using MATLAB

 The following operations are implemented in this repo
 1. YCbCr2RGB Implementation